Reasons Birth Mothers Choose Adoption in Missouri

 You’re pregnant, and you weren’t planning on it.
 Everything is going to be ok.
 Take a deep breath.
 You can make an adoption plan that works for you.

 You may be experiencing a jumble of confusing emotions right now.
 That’s natural.
 There is a lot to consider, but figuring out what to do next is entirely up to you.
 Maybe you don’t feel ready to raise a child or you don’t want to be a parent.
 Maybe you don’t want to terminate your pregnancy.
-Or, perhaps, you don’t think you have the support to care for a baby.
+Perhaps you don’t feel supported enough to care for a baby.

-If you’re unsure how to proceed with your pregnancy, Adoption Choices of Missouri is here to help.
-Today, we are going to discuss some of the reasons birth mothers choose adoption.
+If you’re unsure how to proceed with your pregnancy and you’re considering giving a child up for adoption, Adoption Choices of Missouri is here to help.
+Let’s explore and destigmatize some of the most common reasons birth mothers choose adoption in Missouri.

 Maybe the timing isn’t right for a baby.
 You may want to be a parent someday, just not right now.

-If you’re in college, you may feel like juggling the demands of both parenting and earning a degree would be too much to handle.
+Likewise, as a college student, juggling the demands of both parenting and earning a degree might feel like too much to handle.

 Maybe you’re focused on your career at this point in your life, and you fear that starting a family now would mean sacrificing your success in the work world.

 Maybe you don’t have any desire to have a baby, now or ever.
-You might feel that a baby will affect your lifestyle, career trajectory, or long-term goals.
+You might feel that a baby will impede your lifestyle, career trajectory, or long-term goals.

 If you’re an older mother, you might be afraid that you aren’t physically able to take care of a baby.
 You may want your baby to be raised by younger parents instead.